Sensitivity Analyses of a Multi-Physics Long-Term Clogging Model For Steam Generators: Acknowledgements

-The authors would like to thank several people: Dr. Qingqing Feng, Dr. St\'ephane Pujet and Morgane Garo Sail (EDF R\&D / MFEE Department) for fruitful discussions about the clogging computational model, J\'er\^ome Delplace (EDF Nuclear Division) for discussions about the industrial aspects as well as Dr. R\'egis Lebrun (Airbus) for fruitful discussions about OpenTURNS and the ``Adaptive Stieltjes Algorithm'' used in this work.
+The authors would like to thank several people: Dr. Qingqing Feng, Dr. St\'ephane Pujet and Morgane Garo Sail (EDF R\&D/MFEE Department) for fruitful discussions about the clogging computational model, J\'er\^ome Delplace (EDF Nuclear Division) for discussions about the industrial aspects as well as Dr. R\'egis Lebrun (Airbus) for fruitful discussions about OpenTURNS and the ``Adaptive Stieltjes Algorithm'' used in this work.
+Finally, the authors are also grateful to the guest editor and two anonymous reviewers for their helpful comments.
 This work is part of a PhD program funded by the French National Association for Technological Research (ANRT) under Grant n\textsuperscript{o} 2022/1412.